ERA-2022/PerSeO/README.md

     }
     ```

-*   __Third step:__, you need define your fitness function, this must recive one parameter (the data of requiered reports as a dictionary) and must return the value of the fitness function as show to continue in the follow example.
+*   __Third step:__ you need define your fitness function, this must recive one parameter (the data of requiered reports as a dictionary) and must return the value of the fitness function as show to continue in the follow example.
     ```
     def fit (dataReports):
         for key in dataReports: